In the last weeks, I’ve been working to integrate Chromium in the GENIVI Development Platform (GDP).

 If you want to reproduce the build yourself before everything is integrated, you can already do it:

 - Get the GENIVI development platform and follow instructions to set GDP master up for your board.

 - Get the meta-browser layer and add it to your conf/bblayers.conf.
 I currently recommend to use the branch ease-chromium-wayland-build from this fork, as it contains some cleanup patches that haven’t been integrated yet.
 EDIT: patches have been merged into upstream meta-browser, no need to use the fork now!

 - You should already have the meta-openembedded submodule, so add meta-openembedded/meta-gnome to your conf/bblayers.conf.

 - Get the integration patch and add it into the meta-genivi-dev submodule.
 You may add this fork as a new remote and change to the chromium-integration branch, or you could just wget the patch and apply it locally.
-EDIT: I’ve amended the patch, links have been updated.
+EDIT: the patch has been amended several times, links were updated.

 - Add chromium-wayland to your IMAGE_INSTALL_append in conf/local.conf.
 Now you may bitbake your image.